wcmc-research-informatics/SI_Ideation/README.md

 1. Enter the virtual environment with the following command: ```source SI_env/bin/activate```
 2. Install a couple of new libraries in the virtual environment with the following command: ```pip install -r rq.txt```
 3. Install the spacy "english" library with the following command: ```pip install https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-2.2.0/en_core_web_sm-2.2.0.tar.gz```
 4. The updated version of python requires one change to the PyConTextNLP package.
 Within the ConTextMarkup.py file, we need to comment out line 489.
+You should be able to find this file within SI_Env/python3.7/pyConTextNLP/...
 Without this comment, you will get the following error: AttributeError: 'dict_keyiterator' object has no attribute 'sort'
 5. Run the command : ```python pycontext_script.py``` with the following arguments:
   - Name of excel file to read in: ```-d "datapath.xlsx" ```
   - Name of note text column: ```-nc "note_text"```